Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): Fix a bug regarding the color of the grid (the grid colors were transparent in the option window if you modify the transparency of the layer)
 - BUGFIX (Alban): The XML files of the parts should be save in UTF-8 (for better linux handling)
 - BUGFIX (Ghislain): Under Linux (with Mono) the drag and drop of part is not working
-- BUGFIX (Alban): Fix the maximum of bugs under Mono while keeping Dot Net working:
+- BUGFIX (Alban): Fix the maximum of bugs under Mono while keeping .NET working:
 	- The Error Window was not displayed correctly
 	- Patch to catch an exception while loading the 17th part and the following
 	- the size of the layer window is bigger than necessary at the launch time, or when you move the horizontal splitter